 Mild Mental Disabilities; Cerebral Palsy; Congenital malformations of the foot; Contracture of the knee joint; Strabismus

-Steve is a wonderful five-year-old that lives in a small Group home in Eastern Europe.
+Steve is a wonderful six-year-old that lives in a small Group home in Eastern Europe.

 He cannot walk without assistance yet, but moves around surprisingly well and fast in a baby walker.
 He feels really happy in the pool where he is moving with less strain.